ephraimpei/Primes-Multiplication-Table/readme.md

     $ ./run_program

-If you want to determine N yourself, just supply a numerical argument after the command:
+If you want to determine N yourself, just supply an integer argument after the command:

     $ ./run_program 20